-Trance music is one of the biggest sounds in the world, conjuring up images of packed stadiums and blissed-out euphoria.
+Trance music artists have advertised one of the biggest sounds in the world, conjuring up images of packed stadiums and blissed-out euphoria.
 Starting in Berlin in the 90s before becoming a truly worldwide genre, trance has been dominated by just a few names.
 The fame of its most prominent artists is massive, often tying in with and influencing the EDM genre that has taken over dance music this decade.
 Known for its booming synths, pulsating bass-lines

 In our unique guide to Trance music, we taught you all you need to know about the genre.
 Now its time to get a little more in-depth on those artists who helped shape its sound.
 Hailing exclusively from UK, Holland